MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsmediaplayer.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to specify whether network buffering uses the default or a specified number of seconds.

 If you enable this policy setting, select one of the following options to specify the number of seconds streaming media is buffered before it is played.